 Animals present us with unlimited photo opportunities.
 Their quirky and often unpredictable ways make animals the perfect subject to photograph.
 Unfortunately, these characteristics can also work against us as photographers.
 What could have been an excellent photo can easily turn into one that needs to be deleted because the image was out of focus or the background was way too busy.
-Even if you manage to capture Fido, Fluffy or Yogi without blur, there may be some other easy techniques you can follow to turn that ho-hum image into an excellent photo.
+Even if you manage to capture Fido, Fluffy or Yogi without blur, there may be some other easy techniques you can follow to turn that ho-hum image into an excellent photo that you’ll want to proudly display on your walls.
+If you’re looking for some inspiration, check out these top 12 custom pet prints our customers have made.

 Here are some animal photos with details on why they’re good, why they’re bad, and what could have been done to make them better.